top of page

 Prague Symphony Orchestra – FOK; conductor Ladislav Slovák

-11 September 1974, Tel Aviv, Israel: Beethoven's Sonata Op.7 in E flat 'sounded strange because of irrelevant musical gestures and mannerisms which seemed to place the artist's empathy with the music in question.
+11 September 1974, Mann Auditorium, Tel Aviv, Israel: Beethoven's Sonata Op.7 in E flat 'sounded strange because of irrelevant musical gestures and mannerisms which seemed to place the artist's empathy with the music in question.
 Neither did the intensely emotional second movement, the Adagio which crowns the work, amount to anything spectacular.
 The third movement, which has the sudden switch to the dark minore seemed to inspire Michelangeli's imagination.
 He gave a stunning performance of the four Ballades of Brahms.
 Although it may not have been to everyone's taste, there can be no doubt that only Michelangeli can play them as he did.'
 The Jerusalem Post (16.9.74)

-October 16, 1974: Théâtre des Champs-Élysées, Paris, France (Radio Broadcast | FLAC)
+Tuesday/Wednesday 15/ 16 October, 1974: Théâtre des Champs-Élysées, Paris, France (WATCH HERE)

 · Beethoven: Piano Concerto No.5 in E-flat major, Op.73 (Emperor)